 - FE6712 Leadership and Change Management in Co-operative & Social Enterprise (10 credits)

 Students take 50 credits as follows:

 All modules are assessed via continuous assessment.
-There are NO end of year exams for the Programme
+There are no end-of-year exams for the course.

 You attend the university one day per week (Wednesdays 10am-5pm) for two 12-week terms per year (September to December and January to March) over two years.
 In addition to this, one module is taught online in Year 1 and students will be required to set aside time outside class to complete that.
 Assessments including the 12,000-word participatory research project are completed in your own time.

-Assessments will include group project work, portfolios, essays, etc. and a participatory research project at the end of the second year (There are no exams).
+There are no formal exams.
+Assessments will include group project work, portfolios, essays, and a participatory research project at the end of the second year.

 Who teaches this course

 The Master’s is co-ordinated Dr. Claire Edwards in the School of Applied Social Studies, and taught by lecturers in the School and in the five other contributing departments within UCC: Management and Marketing; Food, Business and Development; Business Information Systems; Government; and Law.